sfxcode/sapphire-javafx/docs/src/main/paradox/detail/view_controller.md

 ## Controller Lifecycle

-Main Part of the ViewController pattern is the exchange of the actual presented view.
+Main Part of the SFXViewController pattern is the exchange of the actual presented view.
 Building a dynamic UI is all about build actual screen display from different views (like Lego) and to exchange parts of the screen in case of navigation or other activities.